newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

 1. Select **Train** to initiate the training process.
 1. Select **Go to Models** to navigate to the *Models* menu to view the status of the train operation.
-1. You may need to refresh the **Models** page to see latest status of the train operation.
+1. You may need to select `refresh` to see latest status of the train operation.

     :::note